invertase/react-native-firebase/docs/remote-config/usage/index.md

 if (awesomeNewFeature.asBoolean() === true) {
   enableAwesomeNewFeature();
 }
+// resolves value to object
+// if the value is not a valid JSON string, the value will be an null const awesomeFeatureConfig = awesomeNewFeature.asJson();
+if (awesomeFeatureConfig && awesomeFeatureConfig.enabled === true) {
+  enableAwesomeNewFeature();
+}
 ```

 The API also provides a `getAll` method to read all parameters at once rather than by key: